withstu/autorate/README.md

 Tracks you listen to more will have a higher rating; tracks you neglect will have a lower rating.

 This is particularly useful for automatically creating playlists, or transferring only your favourite tracks onto your iPod.

+--Install instruction--
+Create a smart playlist with the name "MusicOnly", which only contains music.
+Double click autorate.cmd

+You can also configure the script to run every day/week when you use the windows task scheduler.